-A. Visitors are welcome during visiting hours according to patient preference with exceptions made during times of community infectious outbreak or extenuating circumstances.
-In these instances, caregivers will encourage virtual visitation via phone or video chat.

-- A. Families are encouraged to designate a family spokesperson to facilitate effective communication among extended family members and hospital staff. - A. In situations where the patient can't speak for him or herself, is otherwise incapacitated, and cannot identify who should be present, or when there is no obvious significant other, hospital staff make the most appropriate decisions possible under the circumstances.
-Taking a broad definition of family and other partners in care into account, staff will welcome whoever has arrived with the patient. - A. Specialized units may have set visitation hours and may limit the number of visitors at a given time, i.e., Critical Care, Behavioral Health, Nursery, etc. - A. Patients, families, nurses, and other members of the health care team can ask to reevaluate or modify the presence and participation of families at the bedside at any one time.
+- A. Visitors are welcome during visiting hours according to patient preference with exceptions made during times of community infectious outbreak or extenuating circumstances.
+In these instances, caregivers will encourage virtual visitation via phone or video chat. - B. Families are encouraged to designate a family spokesperson to facilitate effective communication among extended family members and hospital staff. - C. In situations where the patient can't speak for him or herself, is otherwise incapacitated and cannot identify who should be present, or when there is no obvious significant other, hospital staff make the most appropriate decisions possible under the circumstances.
+Taking a broad definition of family and other partners in care into account, staff will welcome whomever has arrived with the patient. - D. Specialized units may have set visitation hours and may limit the number of visitors at a given time, i.e., Critical Care, Behavioral Health, Nursery, etc. - E. Patients, families, nurses, and other members of the health care team can ask to reevaluate or modify the presence and participation of families at the bedside at any one time.
 All such collaborative decisions will be documented in the patient record.
-In situations where there are shared rooms (semi-private rooms, recovery areas), this negotiation will include the other patient, his or her family, and other partners in care. - A. Special visiting considerations are made on an individual basis, for those patients who are critically ill, end of life situations, childbirth, pediatric patients, and persons making major medical decisions regarding the patient; such determinations may be made by the Administration, Administrator on Call, or the Unit Director.
-This may include, but is not limited to, a parent spending 24 hours with their child, a spouse or child staying with an elderly, confused patient, a patient experiencing emotional distress or grieving the loss of a friend or family member who recently died, a patient needing cueing or encouragement to eat or drink from a family member or caregiver, or accommodations for a physically or emotionally challenged patient. - A. Visitor Identification - A. All hospital visitors shall check/sign in at the desk in the main lobby or the Emergency Room after hours. - B. Visitors will sign in and be issued a badge.
-Sign-in documentation will be kept minimally for a rolling 12 months. - C. For some specialized units, additional requests may be made, i.e., OB, Nursery, Behavioral Health. - D. All visitors should have an ID badge that states the area they are visiting and the date of the visit.
+In situations where there are shared rooms (semi-private rooms, recovery areas), this negotiation will include the other patient, his or her family, and other partners in care. - F. Special visiting considerations are made on an individual basis, for those patients who are critically ill, end of life situations, childbirth, pediatric patients, and persons making major medical decisions regarding the patient; such determinations may be made by the Administration, Administrator on Call, or the Unit Director.
+This may include, but is not limited to, a parent spending 24 hours with their child, a spouse or child staying with an elderly, confused patient, patient experiencing emotional distress or grieving the loss of a friend or family member how recently died, a patient needing cueing or encouragement to eat or drink from a family member or caregiver, or accommodations for a physically or emotionally challenged patient.